-vegetable dum biryani restaurant style recipe with step by step photos – biryani is my most favorite rice based dish. if i have to have biryani everyday, i won’t mind it at all.
+restaurant style veg dum biryani recipe with step by step photos – veg dum biryani is my most favorite rice based dish. if i have to have biryani everyday, i won’t mind it at all.

-also, there were no tomatoes, chilies or turmeric in this version. three ingredients which always go in my cooking. i was like, biryani without tomatoes & chilies & turmeric. how it would be??? and i was wrong. the vegetable biryani proved me wrong.
+also, there were no tomatoes, chilies or turmeric in this version. three ingredients that always go in my cooking. i was like, biryani without tomatoes & chilies & turmeric. how it would be??? and i was wrong. the vegetable biryani proved me wrong.

 one of the best biryanis i have had and was truly restaurant style. the veg gravy was not wet like is the case with homemade biryanis, but a bit dry as we get in the restaurants. the biryani is not at all spicy but has a subtle hint of sweetness in it.

-the flavors of the freshly ground spices as well as the caramelized/browned onions are a hallmark in this biryani and brings out the best in the whole dish. yes, birista or fried browned onions is used in this recipe.
+the flavors of the freshly ground spices as well as the caramelized/browned onions are a hallmark in this biryani and bring out the best in the whole dish. yes, birista or fried browned onions is used in this recipe.

-this biryani recipe is awesome and i had to share it with all of you. i served the vegetable biryani with onion tomato raita.
+this dum biryani recipe is awesome and i had to share it with all of you. i served the veg dum biryani with onion tomato raita.

-a long process of making the dum vegetable biryani but worth it. the ingredients are simple and easily available in the kitchen apart from mint leaves and saffron. so do have some mint leaves before hand. for saffron substitute, you can add a pinch of turmeric in some milk or water and then add it on the rice layers.
+a long process of making the restaurant-style veg dum biryani but worth it. the ingredients are simple and easily available in the kitchen apart from mint leaves and saffron. so do have some mint leaves before hand. for saffron substitute, you can add a pinch of turmeric in some milk or water and then add it on the rice layers.

 i cannot imagine my food without green chilies or red chili powder. so i had to add red chili powder in the biryani. so for this diwali, why not make this biryani and impress your family, friends and guests.